Overview

 - Name it "Shell"

-- Double-click on the Shell key and paste the following value (with quotation marks):
+- Double-click on the "Shell" key and paste the following value (include the quotation marks and the parameter with the / symbol):

 "C:\Program Files\Intuilab\Intuiface\Player\IntuifacePlayerApp.exe" /playLastExperience